dotnet/csharplang/meetings/2014/README.md

 [C# Language Design Notes for May 7, 2014](LDM-2014-05-07.md)

-1.	protected and internal <_feature cut ñ not worth the confusion_>
+1.	protected and internal <_feature cut ‚Äì not worth the confusion_>
-2. Field parameters in primary constructors <_feature cut ñ we want to keep the design space open_>
+2. Field parameters in primary constructors <_feature cut ‚Äì we want to keep the design space open_>
 3. Property declarations in primary constructors <_interesting but not now_>
-4. Typeswitch <_Not now ñ more likely as part of a future more general matching feature_>
+4. Typeswitch <_Not now ‚Äì more likely as part of a future more general matching feature_>

 ## May 21, 2014